denten-books/plain-text/0-intro.md

 computer science and literary theory.
 Using primary sources from both disciplines, *Plain Text* uncovers the shared history of literary machines, bringing computation closer to its humanistic roots.

+*Plain Text* makes a historical case for the recovery of textual thought latent in the machinery of contemporary computing.
+Just as philology cannot survive without an understanding of its computational present, the design of computational platforms cannot advance without humanistic introspection.
+Much is at stake in the material affordances of the literary artifact.
+The political struggle for meaning-making---the very opportunity to engage in the act of interpretation---begins and ends with the materiality of the textual artifact.
+In the West, it is easy to forget the blunt effectiveness of physical control.
+Books that are burned or redacted cannot be read at all.
+Elsewhere, global inequities of access to knowledge compel readers to print their own books and build their own libraries.
+Witness the so-called "shadow libraries" of Eastern Europe, the street book vendors of India and Pakistan, and the gray market presses of Nigeria arising form the country's "book famine."[@mahmood_copyright_2005; @okiy_photocopying_2005; @liang_piracy_2009;
+@bodo_short_2014; @nkiko_book_2014].
+More than mere piracy, such *samizdat*-like practices engage in the proactive preservation of the literary sphere [@tenen_book_2014].
+Informal book exchange networks create reading publics that own the means of textual production and dissemination.
+Under duress, readers build homemade knowledge infrastructures: they duplicate, distribute, catalog, and archive.
+By contrast, in wealthier economies such infrastructures are commodified.
+Consequently, the material contexts of meaning making disappear from view.
+For many readers, technologies that support reading, writing, and interpretation pass from tools to fetish.
+We hold tender feelings for them and cradle them in our laps.
+No longer comprehensible by the way of the pen or the printing press we imbue them with magical powers and thus exist in the state of profound alienation from the material conditions closet to our mental activity.

+The future of reading and writing has been inexorably intertwined with the development of computer science and software engineering.
+Even if you are not reading these words on a screen, my message has reached you through a long chain of machine-mediated transformations: from the mechanical action of the keyboard on which I am now typing, to the arrangement of electrons on magnetic storage media, to the modulation of fiber-optic signal, to the shimmer of the flowing liquid crystal display rendering the text.
+Computation occupies the space between the keyboard and the screen, which in turn gives rise to higher-order cultural institutions: from the architecture of social media platforms to the formation of massive shared archives.
+The "cultural techniques" that guide our use of such technologies are formative of the society as a whole [@leroi-gourhan_gesture_1993, 83-84;
+@siegert_cultural_2015].
+Therefore, daily choices like choosing a text editor, a filing system, or a social networking platform cannot be addressed in shallow instrumental system-centric ideals.
+Complex computational systems cannot give rise to ideals any more than financial markets can.
+Among the many available visions of human--computer interaction I will build a case for our choosing one that confirms to a humanist ethos, whatever the reader's politics.

 The advent of computational textuality necessitates a computational hermeneutics, which enables unfettered access to text, code, platform, and